Updated: May 24

 Don't be Too Hard on Yourself

 Firstly, let's address the fact that the current system is not entirely our fault.
-We make this clear in Block 1 of our free course by stating: don't be too hard on yourself.
+We make this clear in Block 1 of our course by stating: don't be too hard on yourself.

 Companies want us to spend our money on their products and services, while banks make money off of the interest on loans and credit cards.
 It's easy to fall into the trap of instant gratification, but we shouldn't be too hard on ourselves for doing so.